 My wife and I were test driving a vehicle that we had a licensed broker pick up for us to show us the car.
 While we were test driving the vehicle, the dealership began paperwork on the sale of the vehicle and demanded it to be returned to the dealership by the broker agent.
 Is this legal or just...
 Read more »

 Unless you or your broker had a contractual arrangement to hold on the sale of the vehicle, the dealership can sell a car that is not on the lot and/or is being test driven.
-If the dealership "sold" the car without really selling the car to simply prevent the broker from forcing a discount on the...Read more »
+If the dealership "sold" the car without really selling the car to simply prevent the broker from forcing a...Read more »

 The Colorado homestead exemption is $75,000, or if you are over 60 years old or disabled, $105,000.
 You must have a been a Colorado resident for at least 2 years in order to use Colorado exemptions.
 Any equity over those amounts must be turned over to the trustee to pay creditors.
 This will usually...Read more »

 I've developed a method that deals with males addressing anxiety issues and other common inhibitions when it comes to approaching and talking with females in a fun, flirty or romantic nature.
 I've begun trial runs and things are going well.
-The girls I'm using for the males to work with (the girls...
+The girls I'm using for the males to work...
 Read more »

 The non-competes would be very difficult to enforce under Colorado law.
 The "test run males" are not working for you they are the customers.Non-competes can't be enforced against customers, you can't stop someone from using another firms services.
-You could ask them to sing non-disclosure...Read more »
+You could ask them to sing...Read more »

 If you are both on title, then you and your father are co-owners.
 The motorcycle can be included as property for both your and your father (i.e. it is a potential assets in a lawsuit).
 If judgment includes the bike (meaning that no other assets can meet the payment required by a successful lawsuit...Read more »